Belpaire/Aut-BoundStackProject/README.md

 # Aut-BoundStackProject
 Thesis code in a more structured stack project.
-After running stack build you should be able to just easily use the resulting executable.
-Note that it requires hfmt (from stylish-haskell) to be in your path or working directory to work though.
-So make sure wherever the hfmt.exe is installed is in the path.
+After running stack build the required stuff should be installed by default.
+Note that the main executable is not very interesting to use so a better way is to just use stack ghci and run the different functions defined in app/Main.hs.